 Marriott Bonvoy Bold® Credit Card

-The Marriott Bonvoy Bold Credit Card has a $0 annual fee and offers generous rewards for travel purchases.
-You get up to 14X points at hotels participating in Marriott Bonvoy; 2X points on other travel purchases; and 1X points on all other purchases.
+The Marriott Bonvoy Bold Credit Card has a $0 annual fee and offers generous rewards.
+You get up to 14X total points at hotels participating in Marriott Bonvoy; 2X points at grocery stores, rideshare, select food delivery, select streaming, and internet, cable, and phone services; and 1X points on all other purchases.
 This card also automatically qualifies you for automatic Silver Elite Status, which means you’ll earn 10% more points on your stays and get priority late checkout and free Wi-Fi.
 You may also qualify for exclusive member rates.

 Check out our Marriott Bonvoy Bold Credit Card Review and get more details.